tammet/gkc/README.md

     make

-which will first create `Makefile` and then use this to create an executable `Main/gkc` and optionally do
+which will first create `Makefile` and then use this to create a dynamically linked executable `Main/gkc` and optionally do

     sudo make install